 Rishi joined Watsi on March 30th, 2016.
-Five years ago, Rishi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rishi's most recent donation traveled 8,800 miles to support Mengsim, a tour guide from Cambodia, to fund arm surgery so he can resume work.
+Seven years ago, Rishi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Rishi's most recent donation traveled 8,200 miles to support Negash, a 5-year-old boy from Ethiopia, to fund hypospadias repair.